Trust4v/Gantt-Chart-Maker/README.md

 #### Step 5: If all above is done then you can just run the software and everything should work.

-## NOTE:
+## NOTES:
+### 1

-If you want something to be "selected" (another color in the chart as well as being listed at the top) either name it "Cowbrush" or change the variable "specified_tag_id" to whatever
+If you want something to be "selected" (another color in the chart as well as being listed at the top) either name it "Cowbrush" or change the variable "specified_tag_id" to whatever.

+### 2
+To see how the program looks simply download and open the index file.